vdvtalisa/cv_builder/README.md

 Once all the required fields are filled in and the form is validated, the user will be redirected to their cv.

-A user should still be able to go back to the form to make changes.

 ### View

 This will contain the data as given by the user.